Maxenceee/marvin_game/README.md

 Params:
 ```
--c	specify the number of generated files (minimun is 2)
+-c	specify the number of generated files (minimun is 2, default is 50)
 -p	change active directory (default is Desktop)
 ```